duarte152/andy-dashboard/emails_supervisores_prontos.md

 Your recent work particularly resonates with me: your 2025 paper in NPJ Digital Medicine on the mixed-methods evaluation of a clinical decision support system for reducing variation in healthcare captures almost exactly the type of problem I encounter in practice.
 At Laudite, we routinely face the challenge of how to get clinicians to actually use tools that have been shown to work — and I have come to believe that this gap between demonstrated capability and real-world adoption is one of the most consequential open questions in digital health.

-I am interested in researching the organizational, behavioral, and design factors that determine whether digital health technologies achieve sustained clinical adoption at scale — particularly in healthcare systems with varying digital maturity.
-I believe this question is a natural extension of your work at QDHeC and could benefit from the practitioner perspective I bring.
+I have been thinking around questions of how organizational and behavioral factors shape whether digital health tools achieve sustained adoption in clinical environments — and I would be grateful to be guided by your expertise on where you see the most tractable directions within your current work at QDHeC.

 I hold a Bachelor's degree in Social Communication from PUC-Rio (Brazil), with a minor in Entrepreneurship.
-Before Laudite, I co-founded a technology automation startup (Dream Bots) and completed the START Global Fellowship at the University of St. Gallen in Switzerland.
+Before Laudite, I co-founded a technology automation startup (Dream Bots) and participated in the START Global Fellowship program at the University of St. Gallen in Switzerland — a remote program focused on scaling startups and impactful entrepreneurship.
 I also hold Portuguese citizenship, which simplifies my pathway to a graduate student visa in Australia.

 I have attached a brief CV for your reference.
 I would be genuinely grateful for a 20-minute conversation — even informally — to better understand your current research directions and whether there might be a fit between your group's work and my background.